FrostKiwi/treasurechest/posts/genshin-impact-anki-deck/genshin-impact-anki-deck.md

 When I did not recognize a word, I would tab out of the game, select the rectangle in Game2Text to get the transcript.
 I would then use YomiChan to aid me in understanding the sentence.
 When the "logs" screen of Game2Text properly recognized the phrase in question, I would then use it to create the card.

-When not, I would use YomiChan and manually post the screenshot.
-Also, I screenshot YomiChan's PitchAccent display and paste it into the reading field.
+When not, I would use YomiChan and manually paste the screenshot.
+Also, I screenshot YomiChan's PitchAccent display and pasted it into the reading field.
 Finally, I would tab into audacity, select the needed passage, press the hotkey to export the sound as an mp3 into a folder I had open and Drag&Drop to the current Anki card.

-Sometimes there was no dictionary sound reading in the Game2Text log screen, but in YomiChan - or vice-versa.
+Sometimes, there was no dictionary sound reading in the Game2Text log screen, but in YomiChan - or vice-versa.
 In that case I would play the dictionary sound from the other source, let Audacity capture it and again export that sound passage.
-(Technically you can get the sound file directly or by creating a duplicate card, but that was too much of a hassle)
+(You can get the sound file directly but this was faster)

 Finally, if none of the two sources had a dictionary reading, I would manually check the [JapanesePod101 dictionary](https://www.japanesepod101.com/japanese-dictionary/), which surprisingly has a ton of obscure vocab readings as sound files.
-Just make sure to un-tick 'most common 20.000 words', tick 'Include vulgar words' and switch the mode from 'ls' to 'Starts with' to find more complex phrases.
+Just make sure to un-tick 'most common 20.000 words', tick 'Include vulgar words' and switch the mode from 'ls' to 'Starts with' to find them.

 <blockquote class="reaction"><div class="reaction_text">This concludes my little write-up about the Genshin Impact part of my Anki mining deck.
 Hope you found it useful.</div><img class="kiwi" src="/assets/kiwis/happy.svg"></blockquote>